Naman-chopra/Helpinux/Linux/Redirect.md

 ## Clone your drives without 3rd party software
 Easiest way to clone your drives using some simple linux commands.
-Vast areas of use like direct cloning of your OS (Windows OR Linux)
+Vast areas of use like direct cloning of your OS (Windows OR Linux).
+[Here's](/cloning-your-machine) the folder

+## Direct Wireless File sharing (Not limited to Linux)
+See how linux allows users to [directly deploy a file server](/direct/wireless-file-sharing) and share files accross local networks.

 ## More Coming soon